Magnetic field-induced weak-to-strong-link transformation in patterned superconducting films: Results discussion

-The inset of Fig.~\ref{Fig:FluxPenetration-MagPeaks}(c) shows complete $m(H)$ hysteresis loops at 7~K for the pristine film and GF02, where $m$ is the magnetic moment.
-For the pristine film, the observed behavior matches that expected for a type-II superconductor presenting a flux-dependent critical current density, $J_c(B)$~\cite{kim1963magnetization,shantsev2000thin}.
-In contrast, the nanostructured sample GF02 exhibits unexpected local maxima in the positive and negative decreasing-field branches of the $m(H)$ loop.
-As shown in the main panel of Fig.~\ref{Fig:FluxPenetration-MagPeaks}(c), the same feature is observed around 50~Oe for GF01 and GF03.
-Notably, $J_c$ is proportional to the height of the $m(H)$ curve~\cite{johansen1995critical}.
+Figure~\ref{Fig:FluxPenetration-MagPeaks}(c) shows complete magnetic moment hysteresis loops, $m(H)$, at 7~K for the pristine film and GF02.
+The pristine behavior matches that expected for a type-II superconductor presenting a flux-dependent critical current density, $J_c(B)$~\cite{kim1963magnetization,shantsev2000thin}.
+In contrast, GF02 exhibits local maxima in the positive and negative decreasing-field branches of $m(H)$.
+Figure~\ref{Fig:FluxPenetration-MagPeaks}(d) reveals the same feature around 50~Oe for GF01 and GF03.
+Out-of-phase ac magnetic susceptibility ($\chi''$) measurements in Fig.~~\ref{Fig:FluxPenetration-MagPeaks}(e) demonstrate that this effect is sensible to ac excitations.
+For sufficiently large probe fields, a dip in $\chi''$ occurs around the same $H$ values at which $m(H)$ peaks for GF02.
+This ac experiment is equivalent to performing a minor $m(H)$ loop, as indicated by dashed arrows in Fig.~\ref{Fig:FluxPenetration-MagPeaks}(c).
+Thus, at the upper branch of the loop, while the probe field decreases the total applied field, the sample experiences the same phenomenon giving rise to the $m(H)$ peak.

-We elect sample GF01 to illustrate our investigation on what leads to this phenomenon.
-GF01 contains a 4.2-nm-deep groove with a 800~nm width at half depth\textemdash see SM.
-Figure~\ref{Fig:FluxPenetration-MagPeaks}(d) shows a series of MO images of GF01 at 7~K as ${H}$ is decreased from a state of full penetration.
-For 140.8~Oe, we observe flux penetration similar to that of Fig~\ref{Fig:FluxPenetration-MagPeaks}(b).
-The WL now appears in dark contrast, because $H$ was reduced from 315.6~Oe, and the WL shows a lower, but positive flux density due to its weaker shielding capability\textemdash see SM.
-However, as ${H}$ approaches 50~Oe, the images reveal that the d-lines forming the central diamond-shaped domain move toward the groove\textemdash as if they were closing.
-The image at 50.2~Oe shows great resemblance to the case of a pristine film, as the diamond-shape practically vanishes.
-If $H$ is reduced beyond the local maximum of $m(H)$, the d-lines now move away from the groove, as if they were reopening, reestablishing the diamond-shaped domain, as seen at 25.6~Oe.
-This analysis demonstrates that MOI is an ideal tool for our study, as it reveals details of the local flux penetration and current distribution that are hidden in global magnetic measurements, such as DC magnetization.
+We elect GF01 to illustrate our investigation of what leads to this phenomenon.
+GF01 contains a 4.2-nm-deep groove with an 800~nm width\textemdash see Appendix~\ref{Sc:AppA}.
+Figure~\ref{Fig:FluxPenetration-MagPeaks}(f) shows a series of MO images as ${H}$ is decreased from full penetration.
+At 140.8~Oe, flux penetration is similar to that of Fig~\ref{Fig:FluxPenetration-MagPeaks}(b).
+The WL now appears in dark contrast, because $H$ was reduced from 315.6~Oe, and the WL shows a lower, but positive flux density due to its weaker shielding capability.
+However, as ${H}$ approaches 50~Oe, the d-lines forming the central diamond-shaped domain move toward the groove\textemdash as if they were closing.
+The image at 50.2~Oe resembles a pristine film, as the diamond shape practically vanishes.
+If $H$ is further reduced, the d-lines move away from the groove, as if they were reopening, reestablishing the diamond-shaped domain, as seen at 25.6~Oe.
+This analysis demonstrates that MOI is an ideal tool for this study, revealing details of the local flux penetration and current distribution that are hidden in global magnetometry.